rgoderis/EventZip/README.md

 With the displayed results the user can then choose to buy tickets to the event or visit the Yelp page of the activity by clicking the link.

 ### APIs utilized
-- First item Ticketmaster Discovery
+- Ticketmaster Discovery
-- Second item Yelp Fusion
+- Yelp Fusion
-- Third item Open Weather Maps
+- Open Weather Maps

 ### Frameworks utilized
 - jQuery